I don't know about you, but I just loooooove me some veggie potstickers...especially dipped into some soy sauce on the side...yummo! 🙂

 Just kidding! 🙂

-But seriously, what's not to love about a delicious doughy dumpling with super crispy edges and a veggie-stuffed center?
+But seriously, what's not to love about a delicious golden brown doughy dumpling with super crispy edges and a veggie-stuffed center?

-To make dumplings in the air fryer, you'll need some frozen vegetable potstickers and some avocado or olive oil spray.
+To make dumplings in the air fryer, you'll need some frozen vegetable potstickers and some avocado oil spray or olive oil spray.

 Just be sure to use a non-aerosol, propellant-free oil spray to avoid damaging your air fryer's non-stick finish.